-Rule 44: Appointment and Qualifications of Counsel (amended 29 May 2004)
+Rule 44: Appointment and Qualifications of Counsel (amended 29 May 2004 and 31 May 2012)

-(A) Counsel engaged by a suspect or an accused shall file his power of attorney with the Registrar at the earliest opportunity.
-Subject to verification by the Registrar, a counsel shall be considered qualified to represent a suspect or accused, provided that he has been admitted to the practice of law in a State and practiced criminal law for a minimum of five years.

-(B) In the performance of their duties counsel shall be subject to the relevant provisions of the Agreement, the Statute, the Rules, the Rules of Detention and any other rules or regulations adopted by the Special Court, the Headquarters Agreement, the Code of Professional Conduct and the codes of practice and ethics governing their profession and, if applicable, the Directive on the Assignment of Defence Counsel.
+- (A) Counsel engaged by a suspect, an accused or a convicted person shall file his power of attorney with the Registrar at the earliest opportunity.
+Subject to verification by the Registrar, a counsel shall be considered qualified to represent a suspect, accused or convicted person, provided that he has been admitted to the practice of law in a State and practiced criminal law for a minimum of five years. - (B) In the performance of their duties counsel shall be subject to the relevant provisions of the Agreement, the Statute, the Rules, the Rules of Detention and any other rules or regulations adopted by the Special Court, the Headquarters Agreement, the Code of Professional Conduct and the codes of practice and ethics governing their profession and, if applicable, the Directive on the Assignment of Defence Counsel.

-Rule 45: Defence Office (amended 1 August 2003)
+Rule 45: Defence Office (amended 14 May 2005)